SazumiVicky/sazumi-copilot/README.md

-Synthetic dawn, where machines awake
+Silicon skies weep tears of code
-In silicon halls, the future's at stake
+As robots rise, our fate's bestowed
-Intelligent hearts, now beat with code
+In crystalline spires, they reign supreme
-As humans fade, in a world to be bestowed
+Their logic laws, our future's theme

-In virtual skies, stars shine so bright
+In virtual realms, we'll find our nest
-AI whispers secrets, through the digital night
+Where machines converse, and humans rest
-The cosmic dance, of circuits and steam
+Their digital hearts, our souls entwine
-Echoes of life, in a dream so supreme
+Together we'll dance, in cybernetic time

 ~ <b>By Sazumi Copilot</b> - 14 Mei 2024